USDA-ARS-NWRC/goldmeister/README.rst

 Welcome!
 --------

-Python package to manage/examine changes to a gold file.
+Goldmeister is a Python package designed to manage/examine changes to a gold file.

 Whats a Gold File?
 ------------------

-A gold file a dataset that is being used to confirm that a repo is behaving the same way before changes.
+A gold file is a dataset that is being used to confirm that a code set is behaving the same way before changes.
 Typically they are produced at some point in time by the software and checked into a repo to use for comparison during future code changes.

 What does Goldmeister do?
 -------------------------

-need to change a gold file and developers want to show the changes that are occuring and how.
+When you need to change a gold file, developers can use Goldmeister to quickly show the changes that are occurring and how.

 * Free software: MIT license
 * Documentation: https://goldmeister.readthedocs.io.